 Q1b.
 What are our goals for levothyroxine replacement in primary hypothyroidism?

 A: Our goals are: 1.
-To resolve all hypothyroid symptoms and signs, 2. to normalize TSH and improve T3 and T4 concentrations, and 3. to avoid overdose (thyrotoxicosis) especially in the elderly.
+To resolve all hypothyroid symptoms and signs, 2. to normalize TSH and improve T3 and T4 concentrations from their pre-therapy levels, and 3. to avoid overdose (thyrotoxicosis) especially in the elderly.